Gmes23/tic-tac-toe/README.md

 ` npm start `
 The app will be available at http://localhost:3000.

-### Step-by-Step Guide
+#### Step-by-Step Guide
 1. Connect Wallet
 Click the Connect Wallet button.
 The app will connect to the first available wallet and display the connected wallet address.
 2. Start a New Game (Player 1)
-Click Start New Game to initialize a new game on the blockchain.
+`Player 1` places the adress of `Player 2` in the input field and clicks Start New Game to initialize a new game on the blockchain.
 The game object ID will be displayed.
 Share this ID with Player 2.
 3. Join a Game (Player 2)
 Enter the game object ID in the input field and click Join Game.